Weekend Report Aug. 10th, 2012

 Toribiong considers impleading OEK into lawsuit over State of Emergency

-After the Palau trial court denied the Republic’s efforts to quash the lawsuit filed by Alan Seid for damages as a result of the President’s declaration of a state of emergency, discount on August 7, recipe 2012, the President went public with his potential forthcoming legal strategy.
+After the Palau trial court denied the Republic’s efforts to quash the lawsuit filed by Alan Seid for damages as a result of the President’s declaration of a state of emergency, on August 7, 2012, the President went public with his potential forthcoming legal strategy.
 The President has announced that he is considering bringing the OEK in the suit as a third party defendant.
 If there is liability, then by impleading the OEK as a third party, the President may be able to share liability with Palau’s Congress.
 The President said his actions were “in reliance” on the OEK’s ratification and “since the OEK agreed with my declaration … [they] should be included in this lawsuit.”
 By this the President suggests that the OEK may be ultimately liable, in whole or in part, for the any damages that are sought by Seid in the underlying action.
 However, under Palau Rule of Court 14 (set forth below), the President is not free to bring the OEK in as a third party, as a matter of right, as the time period to file without requesting permission from the Court has long passed.
 If the President decides to bring the OEK into the action as a third-party defendant the President must now motion the Court for this privilege.

 Senate refuses to release public documents